 Students who had signed up for the program both in 2020 and 2021 found themselves feeling similarly.

 Madelaine Kane, an English major at KU, stated she too was disappointed by the news.
-She had been signed up for the 2020 program that was cancelled due to COVID-19 and had reapplied for the 2021 program.
+She had been signed up for the 2020 program that was canceled due to COVID-19 and had reapplied for the 2021 program.

-Jessie Ziolkowski, a senior set to graduate this fall with a degree in library science, said she, like Kane, reapplied to go on the 2021 program after the 2020 program was cancelled.
+Jessie Ziolkowski, a senior set to graduate this fall with a degree in library science, said she, like Kane, reapplied to go on the 2021 program after the 2020 program was canceled.
 For Ziolkowski, though, the opportunity to apply for any future programs is an impossibility.

 Plans are for the Ireland program to be renewed for the summer of 2022, according to Vogel.

-Along with the Ireland program, international exchange programs, whether they are faculty led or third-party sponsored, are being planned and could hopefully resume sooner than the summer of 2022, according to Wells.
+Along with the Ireland program, international exchange programs, whether they are faculty-led or third-party sponsored, are being planned and could hopefully resume sooner than the summer of 2022, according to Wells.